The Thomas Legion Organization

 Researching your Cherokee Heritage

-Thomas’ Legion encompasses an entire command of infantry, cavalry, and artillery, and it is unofficially known as Love's Regiment and the Sixty-ninth North Carolina Infantry Regiment (not found or recorded on any official document).
+Thomas’ Legion, or Thomas' Legion of Indians and Highlanders, was the largest single military unit organized in North Carolina during the American Civil War (1861-1865).
+This legion, which would initially field some 2,500 soldiers, consisted of an entire command of infantry, cavalry, and artillery, and was sometimes referred to as Love's Regiment or the Sixty-ninth North Carolina Infantry Regiment (though not found or recorded on any official document).

-Thomas' Legion (69th North Carolina Regiment) should not be confused with the 69th North Carolina Regiment--7th Cavalry: aka 69th North Carolina Cavalry Regiment; 69th North Carolina State Troops--which was initially the 14th North Carolina Cavalry Battalion and subsequently enlarged to a cavalry regiment.
-The organization was officially designated and recorded as Thomas' Legion and not Thoma[s's] Legion.
+Thomas' Legion (aka 69th North Carolina Regiment) should not be confused with the 69th North Carolina Regiment-7th Cavalry (aka 69th North Carolina Cavalry Regiment or 69th North Carolina State Troops), which was initially known as the 14th North Carolina Cavalry Battalion before being enlarged to a cavalry regiment.
+Although attributed to grammar, the Thomas Legion organization was officially designated and recorded as Thomas' Legion (or Thomas' Legion of Indians and Highlanders) and not Thomas's Legion, so while researching this unit, the different designations will assist the student.

-Unlike a regiment with approximately 1100 soldiers, the legion was a much larger and more comprehensive fighting force and resembled a brigade.
+Unlike the Civil War regiment with its 1100 soldiers, the legion was a much larger and more comprehensive fighting force and resembled a brigade.
 On February 20, 1863, while at Strawberry Plains, Thomas' Legion recorded "2556 Aggregate Present and Absent."
-(Official Records of the Union and Confederate Armies, Series 1, Vol. 23, part II, p.
+(Official Records of the Union and Confederate Armies, Series 1, Volume 23, part 2, p.
 644).
-The unit's two thousand five hundred officers and men (included 400 Cherokees: Cherokee Battalion) were distributed in infantry, cavalry, and artillery.
-The artillery battery, John T. Levi's Light Artillery Battery (aka Louisiana Tigers), formerly served in the Virginia State Line Artillery and was added to the command on April 1, 1863.
+The unit's two thousand five hundred officers and men, including 400 Cherokees, were distributed in infantry, cavalry, and artillery.
+Its artillery battery, John T. Levi's Light Artillery Battery (aka Louisiana Tigers or Barr's Battery), formerly served in the Virginia State Line Artillery before being added to the Thomas Legion on April 1, 1863.

-During the course of the conflict, the Thomas Legion served with the following corps, division, and brigade generals:
+During the course of the conflict, the Thomas Legion served with the following brigade, division and corps generals

-General Robert Ransom: Graduated the United States Military Academy (West Point) in 1850.
+General Robert Ransom, Jr.: Graduated the United States Military Academy (West Point) in 1850.

 General Gabriel Colvin Wharton: Virginia Military Institute graduate-class of 1847.

 General Alfred Eugene Jackson: Unlike "Stonewall" Jackson, Alfred Jackson was nicknamed "Old Mudwall" Jackson.
 Prior to the war he was a farmer.
 On November 23, 1864, "Mudwall" was relieved of his command and served as a staff officer.
-Furthermore, he had Colonel Will Thomas arrested and sought to court-martial him.
+He had Colonel William H. Thomas arrested and sought to court-martial him.

 General Edmund Kirby Smith: Commander of the Department of East Tennessee and Western North Carolina.
 He graduated West Point in 1845 and was strongly opposed to allowing Thomas' Legion the ability to operate as an independent command.